Skip to main content

 A large rock in a field.
 This rock is at rest with zero velocity and will remain at rest until a unbalanced force causes it to move.

 Figure 1.1.1.
-This rock is at rest with zero velocity and will remain at rest until a unbalanced force causes it to move.
+This rock, likely a glacial erratic dropped here in the last ice age, is at rest with zero velocity and will remain at rest until an unbalanced force (like a crane or another ice age) causes it to move.

 An artist rendering of a spacecraft near the lunar surface.
 In the absence of forces in space, this space capsule will maintain its current velocity.